John C. Coughenour: Ahmed Ressam case

-On July 27, 2005, Coughenour sentenced Ressam to 22 years in prison, plus 5 years of supervision after his release.
-On February 2, 2010, the U.S. Ninth Circuit Court of Appeals ruled that the 22-year sentence Coughenour had handed down was too lenient, and did not fit in the then-mandatory sentencing guidelines which indicated Ressam should have received at least 65 years, and up to 130 years, in prison.
-The court ordered that Ressam be re-sentenced by a different district court judge than Coughenour.
+On July 27, 2005, Coughenour sentenced Ressam to 22 years in prison plus 5 years of supervision after his release.
+On February 2, 2010, the U.S. Ninth Circuit Court of Appeals ruled that the 22-year sentence Coughenour had handed down was too lenient and did not fit in the then mandatory sentencing guidelines, which indicated Ressam should have received at least 65 years and up to 130 years in prison.
+The court ordered that Ressam be resentenced by a different district court judge from Coughenour.
 An en banc panel of the Ninth Circuit subsequently reconsidered the 2010 opinion.
-The en banc panel agreed that the 22-year sentence was too lenient, but refused to remand the case to a different judge, instead sending the case back to Judge Coughenour.
+The en banc panel agreed that the 22-year sentence was too lenient but refused to remand the case to a different judge, instead sending the case back to Judge Coughenour.
 On remand, Judge Coughenour sentenced Ressam to 37 years imprisonment to be followed by 5 years of supervised release.
 The United States did not appeal the sentence.

-Jason Scott Case
+Jason Scott case

-In 1995, Coughenour also presided over the civil trial of the Jason Scott case, which resulted in damages awarded against the Cult Awareness Network and deprogrammer Rick Ross.
+In 1995, Coughenour presided over the civil trial of the Jason Scott case, which resulted in damages awarded against the Cult Awareness Network and deprogrammer Rick Ross.

+Birthright citizenship

+On January 23, 2025, Coughenour became the first federal judge in the United States to temporarily block President Donald Trump's executive order ending birthright citizenship, siding with the states of Arizona, Illinois, Oregon, and Washington.
+Coughenour called the order "blatantly unconstitutional."
+On February 6, 2025, he granted a preliminary injunction enjoining enforcement of the order.